Celia Dropkin: Biography

-Dropkin was born in Bobruysk, Russian Empire to an assimilated Russian-Jewish family.
-In Yiddish her name was Zipporah Levine, and later Tsilye Drapkin.
-Her father, a forester, died of tuberculosis when Dropkin was young.
-Dropkin, with her mother and sister, were taken in by wealthy relatives.
-Dropkin exhibited intellectual abilities at a young age.
-She attended Russian-language school and gymnasium (high school), after which she taught briefly in Warsaw.
+Celia Dropkin (Yiddish name Zipporah Levine, and later Tsilye Drapkin), was born in Bobruysk, Russian Empire to an assimilated Russian-Jewish family.
+Her father, a forester, died of tuberculosis when Dropkin was young, after which she, her mother, and her sister were taken in by wealthy relatives.
+Dropkin exhibited intellectual abilities at a young age and attended Russian-language school and gymnasium (high school), after which she taught briefly in Warsaw.
 In 1907 she went to Kiev to continue her studies, and there came under the influence of Hebrew writer Uri Nissan Gnessin.
 Under his tutelage she wrote poetry in Russian.
 She returned to Bobruysk in 1908, and shortly thereafter met and married Shmaye Dropkin, a Bund activist from Gomel, Belarus.
-Because of his political activities, he fled to America in 1910, leaving Dropkin and their son (Dropkin John Joseph) to follow two years later.
+Shmaye was forced to flee to America in 1910 due to his political activities, leaving Dropkin and their son (John Joseph Dropkin) to follow two years later.

 Dropkin became active in Yiddish cultural circles in New York City, translating many of her Russian poems into Yiddish for publication in Yiddish literary journals beginning in 1917.
 For many years she was a regular contributor to a wide variety of journals; she also wrote stories and a serialized novel to earn money, but was more interested in poetry.

 During the Depression the family moved frequently in search of work.
 They lived for several years in Virginia and later in Massachusetts, before returning permanently to New York in the late 1930s.
 In 1943 her husband died unexpectedly; after this event her output slowed considerably.

 Dropkin died of cancer in 1956, and was buried in the Arbeter Ring section of Mt.
 Lebanon Cemetery in Queens, New York.